jmrog/class-autobind-decorator/README.md

 npm run build
 ```

-Compiled code is placed in the `./build` directory.
+Compiled code will be placed in the `./build` directory.
 You can also
 download it directly from this repository.

 ## Running Tests